Michael Lenihan

 Lenihan was born in 1951 in Abbeyfeale, County Limerick, in Ireland.
-After the primary and secondary studies, he entered the Franciscan novitiate in 1972, and then studied philosophy at the National University of Galway from 1973-1976.
+After the primary and secondary studies, he entered the Franciscan novitiate in Killarney Franciscan Friary in 1972, and then studied philosophy at the National University of Galway from 1973-1976.
 He went on to study theology in Rome at the Pontifical University of Saint Thomas Aquinas, Angelicum (1976–1979), and then at the Pontifical Gregorian University (1979–1980).